floodea/RepData_PeerAssessment1/PA_1_template.md

 levels(dataClean$date)<-c("Weekday","Weekend")
 ```

+## Panel plot
-Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+This contains a series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).

 ```r